Dissipative solutions to randomly forced 3D Euler equations: Preliminaries and main iterative propositions

-Let also also denote $N_1=n_0+5$, where the parameter $n_0\in \N$ will be chosen in the following sections and will depend on the value $b$.
+Before reporting the Iteration Lemma, let us introduce various assumptions on $z$ and define $z_q$.
+Let $N_1:=n_0+5$, where the parameter $n_0\in \N$ will be chosen in the following sections and will depend on the value $b$.
 In particular, $n_0$ gets larger as $b$ is closer to $1$.
 We assume that the $Q$-Wiener process $z$ takes values $\mathbb{P}$-almost surely in the Sobolev space $H^{2+N_1}(\T^3,\R^3)$ with zero mean and divergence.

 Let us also introduce $0<\delta \ll 1$ sufficiently small such that

 and $L>1$ such that the following stopping time